 These gym industry data points show a healthy demand for fitness clubs and training services, which suggests continued growth for the foreseeable future.

 At the macro level, interest in health and fitness is growing.
-Cardiovascular disease and obesity levels are increasing so demand for gym services and fitness training is rising too.
+Cardiovascular disease and obesity levels are increasing, so demand for gym services and fitness training is rising too.
 An aging global population and interest in fitness trends like longevity are also creating opportunities for gyms to serve the active aging market.

 After the devastating events of 2020, things are truly looking up for the gym sector.
 It’s now forecast to recover fully in 2025, exceeding its previous revenue peak from 2019.
 This is really exciting news and signals a new era of expansion for the fitness club industry.

-But no market analysis would be complete without a worst-case scenario… The risk of a global recession continues to loom which could significantly impact health clubs and fitness centres.
+But no market analysis would be complete without a worst-case scenario… The risk of a global recession continues to loom, which could significantly impact health clubs and fitness centres.

 During the recession of 2008, the gym industry did not fare well.
 As people’s disposable income decreased, gym memberships were one of the first things to get cut from household budgets.